Using LinkedIn for Sales

 There’s nothing wrong in my book with calling, leaving the right voicemail message followed by an email and a request to connect on LinkedIn.

 If your voicemail and email message was spot on, they will WANT to connect with you on LinkedIn because your message got them to see that you are a value-added resource for them.

-It’s not about the timing of your connection request, it’s about the perceived value you bring to them.
+It’s not about the timing of your connection request; it’s about the perceived value you bring to them.

-Now what you do after sending them a connection request is a different story.
+What you do after sending them a connection request is a different story.

 Before LinkedIn & Twitter, salespeople were left with making repeat calls and or mailing handwritten notes.
 The last thing you want to do is become viewed as a stalker.
-So make sure you have a system that once you call, leave a voicemail message, send an email and a LinkedIn connection request, that you have a plan moving forward that will accomplish two things:
+So make sure you have a system that once you call, leave a voicemail message, send an email and a LinkedIn connection request, you have a plan moving forward that will accomplish two things:

 - Get results while ensuring you don’t become a pest to your prospect;